Gross profit in pharmacies – How to calculate and improve your key figures in 2026

 Digital dashboards help identify patterns—for example, when certain manufacturers regularly offer lower prices or individual products deliver above-average margins.

-Use digital controlling tools to not only calculate your earnings, but also actively manage them.
+Use digital controlling tools not only to calculate your revenue, but also to actively manage it.